macla7/shiftTrader/README.md

 ## CURRENT TODO's

-- Fix requestToJoinGroup notification workflow.
+- Notifications suscribing to some sort of websocket(?), so as to listen for them?
+- how to make them push notifications
+- actions on notifications
+  - View Group
-- Login and Signup screen need keyboard dismiss stuff.
+- Login and Signup screen need keyboard dismiss stuff
 - Logout Button
 - Functionality to accept requests to groups (notification action + in group details somewhere)
-- Make notifications area consistent with theme.
 - Profile
   - Change DP
   - Change UserName, doesn't have to be unique
 - Likes
 - Comments
-- actions on notifications

 **Create Banking functionality....**